Montgomery County Divorce Lawyers

 A divorce is emotionally trying and traumatic for everyone in the family.
 A looming divorce can become even more complicated when children are involved.
 Heightened emotions can quickly dominate the negotiation process.

-At Solomon, Berschler, Campbell & Thomas, P.C., our job is to zero-in on the facts of the case without becoming distracted by the emotional elements.
+At Solomon, Berschler, Campbell & Thomas, P.C., our job is to zero in on the facts of the case without becoming distracted by the emotional elements.
 We are dedicated to helping clients in Montgomery County and throughout Southeastern Pennsylvania make rational decisions based on their children's best interests.

-Types of Divorce Matters
+Divorce Matters We Handle

 Divorce can be a complicated process with numerous legal issues that need to be addressed.
-At Solomon, Berschler, Campbell & Thomas, P.C. we can help you resolve the following divorce matters:
+At Solomon, Berschler, Campbell & Thomas, P.C., we can help you resolve the following divorce matters:

 - Spousal support/alimony